gbmhunter/blog/content/pcb-design/pcb-surface-finishes/index.md

 HASL is one of the most widely used surface finishes.
 It involves dipping the circuit board into a pot of molten solder, taking it out, and then removing the excess solder with a set of "air knives".

-{{< img src="hasl-pcb-surface-finish-example.jpg" width="463px" caption="An example of a PCB with a HASL surface finish.
-Image from http://www.pcbsourcing.com/."  >}}
+{{% figure src="hasl-pcb-surface-finish-example.jpg" width="463px" caption="An example of a PCB with a HASL surface finish.
+Image from http://www.pcbsourcing.com/."  %}}

 **Pros:**